P visas are granted to foreign nationals coming to the U.S. temporarily to work as an athlete, entertainer, or artist.

 P-1 Athlete Petition Document Requirements

-A U.S. employer should file the I-129 petition with:
+A U.S. employer should file I-129 petitions for a P visas with:

 - A written advisory opinion from an appropriate labor organization: